 Renowned for its alternative, easygoing lifestyle, Santa Teresa is a laid-back surfer’s town, with lush, green forests adorning the tranquil beaches!
 Regarded as one of Costa Rica’s premier surfing spots, it offers plenty of thrill-seeking activities such as surfing, swimming, and reggae-bar hopping.
 It’s a fantastic spot to relax, but what about work?
 Santa Teresa caters to the digital nomad Costa Rica brought in, as well.
 Catering to the affordable luxury of an air-conditioned villa just under $500, this postcard perfect town is the ideal place to combine work with relaxation and/or adrenaline filled activities.

 The exceptional and varied choice of food here is also an excellent incentive to visit.
-The culture of Costa Rica has been influenced by the Spanish culture and of course Spanish is spoken across the island.
+The culture of Costa Rica has been influenced by the Spanish culture and of course Spanish is spoken across the country.
 Local Costa Ricans are usually welcoming and accommodating with the digital nomad Costa Rica has invited to stay, so branch out of the DN community!

-Known for their gourmet coffee beans which are native to the island, the digital nomad Costa Rica will not find a shortage of delicious coffee!
+Known for their gourmet coffee beans which are native to the area, the digital nomad Costa Rica will not find a shortage of delicious coffee!
 However, we don’t often come to cafes just to taste the coffee; we go to get work done.
 If you need to find a good café to work in Santa Teresa, there are quite a few.
 Check out one (or all) of the best cafes in Santa Teresa for the work day!

 An adorable Italian-style café nestled along the main road, Ginger caters to mouth-watering pastries and out-of-this-world espresso beverages.
 Come read a good book, jump on the free wifi or simply enjoy the soothing vibe while savoring 100% authentic Central American delicacies.
 The digital nomad in Santa Teresa has said that this is their most frequented café and that they definitely make the best breakfast Santa Teresa has!